jtf-1/FUN-MAP_CAUCASUS/README.md

 This radio command can be used to request a stack in the holding pattern from Marshal.
 Necessary conditions are that the flight is inside the Carrier Controlled Area (CCA, 50nm).

 Marshal will assign an individual stack for each player group depending on the current or next open recovery case window.
-If multiple players have registered as a section, the section lead will be assigned a stack and is responsible to guide his section to the assigned holding position.
+If multiple players have registered as a section, the section lead will be assigned a stack and is responsible for guiding his section to the assigned holding position.

 F4 Request Commence
 -------------------